 Machine Learning and Automation

 With computers becoming smarter, very soon we might see a huge drop in manual operators.
 It is assumed that Machine Learning may replace some 140 million full-time workers by 2025 when it comes to critical decision-making processes.
 If your business is related to consultancy, for example, you may have to adapt to machine learning packages so that you are not out of the race in the coming few years.
 There are many other possibilities that I am not able to think of, at the moment.
 Check out how Machine Learning and AI can affect your business by assessing what all it does and how it can be a disruption to your business.
-Then formulate a plan to counter or adapt it into your business.
+Then formulate a plan to counter or adapt it to your business.

 Big Data is another thing that can prove to be a disruption to businesses in the field of not only Analytics and Consultation but also many others.
-With the amount of data being stored on and off-premises, the methods of collecting and sorting data, the methods of processing data to achieve results quickly, the process of decision making will change significantly.
+With the amount of data being stored on and off-premises, the methods of collecting and sorting data, and the methods of processing data to achieve results quickly, the process of decision-making will change significantly.

 Combined with cloud computing and machine learning, Big Data can be a huge blow to many sectors including but not limited to small-scale storage providers, business consultancies, and analytics.